Skip to content

 In 1938, the patients raised $4,500 in fruit and vegetables, $1,500 in canned vegetables, and over 31,000 pounds of pork products.

-The land that currently comprises the contributing golf course was previously a therapy farm for the VA patients.
-Of the hospital’s former farming operations, only one building, the barn and portions of the existing landscape exist to demonstrate this past agricultural use.
+The land comprising the contributing golf course was previously a therapy farm for VA patients.
+Of the hospital’s former farming operations, only one building, the barn, and portions of the existing landscape remain to demonstrate this past agricultural use.

-What many people don’t know is that the Coakley-Russo Memorial Golf Course was designed by Robert Trent Jones, one of America’s most well known golf course designers.
-The golf course was started in the fall of 1945 and completed for Memorial Day observances on 2:15 pm on May 30, 1947, attended by 2,500 and was dedicated to all New Jersey golfers who died in military service during WWII .
+Many people don’t know that the Coakley-Russo Memorial Golf Course was designed by Robert Trent Jones, one of America’s most well-known golf course designers.
+The course was started in the fall of 1945 and completed for Memorial Day observances at 2:15 p.m. on May 30, 1947.
+It was attended by 2,500 and dedicated to all New Jersey golfers who died in military service during WWII.
 Reverend Herbert E. Richards of Bishop Janes Church gave the keynote address.

-Jones designed over 500 golf courses, including the military course at the US Military Academy (USMA) at West Point.
-Some of his most famous courses are at Baltusrol Lower in Springfield, and Bellerive in St. Louis.
+Jones designed over 500 golf courses, including the US Military Academy (USMA) military course at West Point.
+Some of his most famous courses are at Baltusrol Lower in Springfield and Bellerive in St. Louis.

-The Lyons 9 hole course, originally a 3,250 yard/par 36 course was named in honor of two New Jersey soldiers that were also professional golfers, Lt.
+The Lyons 9-hole course, originally a 3,250 yard/par 36 course, was named in honor of two New Jersey soldiers who were also professional golfers, Lt.
 Francis X. Coakley and Sgt.
-Nick Russo, were soldiers who died during military service.
+Nick Russo, a soldier who died during military service.
 US Army Lieutenant Coakley was noted as “missing in action” and officially reported dead on December 25, 1944.
 He is memorialized at Tablets of the Missing at Normandy American Cemetery, Colleville-sur-Mer, France.
 He was a professional at the Galloping Hills Country Club in Union, New Jersey.

 U.S. Army Sergeant Nick P. Russo was a golf professional at the Knoll Country Club in Boonton, New Jersey.
 It was reported that he died on October 18, 1945 with a status “Died Non-battle” during World War 2.